Malicious Attribution & Fallacy of Methodological Nationalism

-Easy response spanning from the past is of course to reach out back to the concepts of territory and to empower the old Nation to act as a Super Nation in Cyberspace.
-But, territory in the cyberspace is more than just the 5th domain where old military might can operate like drunken elephants on a foreign soil.
+Easy response spanning from the past is to reach back to the concepts of territory and to empower the old Nation to act as a Super Nation in Cyberspace.
+But, a territory in the cyberspace is more than just the 5th domain where old military might can operate like drunken elephants on foreign soil.
 Cyberspace will challenge the 3rd dimension of power.
 It will re-shape identities and eventually, create also borders and checkpoints to establish new limited mandates for authority.

 Attribution to malware creation is in the core of this dilemma, as are the questions of access to tools of dominance, also known as malware, spyware and cyber espionage.
-It is only understandable that some try to reach out back to the history, lean on legacy concepts and institutions.
-Roll out and deploy military to secure the cyberspace, to promote national interests by terrorising people globally.
-An army who has moral and good mind, would just refuse, but some crazy troops just go on and fight – everywhere!
+It is only understandable that some try to reach back to history and lean on legacy concepts and institutions.
+Roll out and deploy the military to secure the cyberspace, to promote national interests by terrorising people globally.
+An army who has a moral and good mind would just refuse, but some crazy troops just go on and fight – everywhere!
 Yes, because: we can!

 Who did it?
 Who did shoot JFK?
 Attribution is much more political and weak concept than many dare to express.
 Narrow and militant attribution, shoot-them-all policies and tight cut on the causal chain all may provoke more than suppress the ongoing mayhem in the world, in the cyberworld as well as in the real thing.